timwroge/LFADS_CNBC_Pipeline/README.md

 Just clone this repository into some place like a directory called `+CNBCPipeline` or for a specific experiment, `+NelsonHandExperiment`.
 From there, the run method should be modified to referenece the experiment's specific datasets.

+## Install
+Just run `./install` on a linux machine.
+After installation make sure to source the bash profile by running:
+`source ~/.bashrc`